 Idolatry is loving someone or something more than we love God.
 We obey what we love and we enjoy pleasing those we love.
 Because God is not mean, He doesn't just want to take something away from us that we deem precious.
 Ultimately, God desires to give us something even more precious-Himself.

-I’ve struggled with the same idols most of my life.
-Family, friends, food, fear of man, books and sleep are all sources I’ve run to for comfort.
+I've struggled with the same idols most of my life.
+Family, friends, food, fear of man, books, and sleep are all sources I've run to for comfort.
 Codependency on family and friends, along with fearing man more than I fear the Lord, have all been the cause of my personal captivity.
-It’s when I began to love God more and became addicted to Him that I started to taste freedom.
-Idolatry, rebellion and turning away from God, keeps me in bondage.
-Whereas devotion and obedience to God releases the butterfly within to fly freely.
+It was when I began to love God more and became addicted to Him that I started to taste freedom.
+Idolatry, rebellion, and turning away from God, keep me in bondage.
+Whereas devotion and obedience to God release the butterfly within to fly freely.

 I want to devote my life to becoming close to God.
 My purpose in life, why God created me, is to become more intimate with Him.
 How close to God I am today is not as close as I want to be tomorrow.
 My central desire is to have my life revolve around drawing nearer to God every day.
 I hope I never come to point of being satisfied in my relationship with God.
 Each day I want to grow one step closer to God and take others with me on that journey.

 "Now devote your heart and soul, (mind, will, and emotions), to seeking the Lord your God."

 I Chronicles 22:19

 1. Who or what are you devoted to?

 2. How can you direct your attention wholly to grow closer to God?